-Industrial Relations Action: None.
+Industrial Relations' Action: None.

-Industrial Relations indicated that whenever possible, its staff attempts to obtain information.
-However, Industrial Relations believes it does not have the authority to require employers to provide the information.
+As Industrial Relations stated in its original response to our audit report, its staff attempts to obtain information from both the employer and the worker during its mediation process.
+However, although it requests that the employer provide either a federal or state employer identification number, Industrial Relations believes it does not have the authority to mandate that employers provide this information.